StevenClontz/clontz.org/pages/potluck6.md

 * The organizer will distribute surveys asking each team about each puzzle (besides the organizer's, which are ineligible for awards).
-Each Designer Team will be given 90 seconds to first state the solution, and then describe how they intended their puzzle to be solved and any other relevant information.
+Each Designer Team will be given two minutes to describe how they intended their puzzle to be solved, its solution, and any other relevant information.
 The organizer will grade the solution sheets during this time.